Keeping the Fahaka Puffer Habitat Clean and Healthy

 Gender differences: male vs female

-Distinguishing between male and female Tetraodon lineatus can be challenging, especially when they are not sexually mature.
-Sexual dimorphism, or visible physical differences between males and females, is not well-documented in fahaka puffers, and there are no reliable external characteristics to differentiate between the sexes.
-Sadly, it’s impossible to see between fahaka puffer male and female, however during their spawning period the female becomes more rounded than the male one.
+Distinguishing between male and female Tetraodon lineatus can be quite challenging, especially when the fish are not yet sexually mature.
+Unfortunately, sexual dimorphism—visible physical differences between males and females—is not well-documented in fahaka puffers, and there are no reliable external characteristics to differentiate between the sexes.

 Breeding